knuthy/Expresstrade/README.md

 # Integrating WAX Expresstrade using Node.js
-This tutorial is intended to teach how to integrate WAX Expresstrade, into any Node.js socket based web application, with preexisting basic knowledge about coding and serverstructure.
+This tutorial is intended to teach how to integrate WAX Expresstrade, into any Node.js socket based web application, with preexisting basic knowledge about coding and server structure.
-The explanations in this tutorial is also build upon implying, that you have previous knowledge or experience with developing or dealing with applications using the Steam Web API.
+The explanations in this tutorial is also built upon implying, that you have previous knowledge or experience with developing or dealing with applications using the Steam Web API.
-This tutorial will only focus on the serverside.
-Everything needed to use WAX Expresstrade is shown and explained, but you will have to design and create the clientside yourself.
+This tutorial will only focus on the server-side.
+Everything needed to use WAX Expresstrade is shown and explained, but you will have to design and create the client-side yourself.

 ## Content
 Throughout this tutorial, we'll be using the following: